Travel Tips when flying with a Baby

 1. Free checked-in for Baby Carseat and Base.
 At LAX Airport: After checking in at the ticket counter go to the Overside Baggage counter to drop off the carseat.

-2. Free checked-in for Baby Strollers at the gate.
+2. Free check-in for Baby Strollers at the gate.
 Most airlines provide this free service.
 After checking in at the ticket counter you can still use the stroller all the way to the immigration area.
 You only leave it at the gate or before going inside the plane for storage.

 3. Free Bassinet with Singapore Airlines.
-We got a whole leg space in front of us and our bassinet was perfectly situated near us.
+We had a whole leg space in front of us and our bassinet was perfectly situated near us.
 Our baby was 9 months old when we flew with Singapore Airlines and he “slept like a baby”.

 4. Free meal for our baby.
 We received all Gerber foods: 1 pureed vegetable, 1 pureed fruit, 1 pureed beef, and an apple juice.
 Our meal was great too!
-The best airline food I’ve ever tasted, just imagine flying first class I bet food would be tastier.
+The best airline food I’ve ever tasted, just imagine flying first class I bet the food would be tastier.
 Even had Haagen Daz ice cream for dessert.

 5. Free baby cloth toy.
 This was a very sweet complimentary gift for our baby and it really warmed our hearts.